yug49/defi-reth/foundry/exercises/exercise-eigen-layer-withdraw.md

 Write your code inside the [`EigenLayerRestake` contract](../src/exercises/EigenLayerRestake.sol)

-This exercise is design to implement a function that will withdraw rETH from EigenLayer.
+This exercise is designed to implement a function that will withdraw rETH from EigenLayer.

 ```solidity
 function withdraw(address operator, uint256 shares, uint32 startBlockNum)